zorael/kameloso/README.md

 kameloso
 ```

-It will connect to Twitch, and upon detecting it's missing the authorisation token needed to authenticate with the server it will start the guide to requesting a new one in your terminal.
+It will connect to Twitch and start the guide to requesting a new *authorisation token* in your terminal, upon detecting it's missing one.
 See the ["long story"](#long-story) section below for details.

 **Note that it will request a token for the user you are currently logged in as in your browser**.
-If you want one for a different "bot user" instead, open up a private/incognito window, log in normally to Twitch **with the bot account** there, and copy/paste [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true) and follow it in that browser window instead.
+If you want one for a different "bot user" instead, open up a private/incognito window, log into Twitch normally **with the bot account** there, copy [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true), then paste it into that browser window instead.
 (Then follow the terminal instructions again.)

 After obtaining a token it will save it to your configuration file and reconnect to the server.
 Provided there were no errors, the bot should now enter your channel.
-Say something in your channel's chat (in your browser) and it should show in your terminal.
+Say something in your channel's chat in your browser, and it should show in your terminal.
 If there were errors or snags, please [report them](https://github.com/zorael/kameloso/issues/new).

 > If you don't like the terminal colouring, `--monochrome` disables it.